"Words fascinate me. They always have. For me, browsing in a dictionary

 http://www.tempe.gov/library/netsites/gry.htm

-- Helps you solve those "How many words can you find in a word?" puzzles.
+Helps you solve those "How many words can you find in a word?" puzzles.
 You put in your starting word, indicate the minimum number of letters a word can have, and the computer will do the rest.
-[Click on the link and choose "Words in a Word" from the menu.]
+[New URL -- So many people have written to me saying they can't access this site, so here's a backdoor into it.
+Click on the link and choose "Words in a Word" from the menu.]

 http://www.wordplays.com/